 Like many others, they use a sun-drying process.
 The beans are kept under controlled climatic conditions until it’s time to grade them.
 Its main characteristic is its acidity, which has a touch of caramel and spice.

 This coffee is made on a farm that has belonged to the same family for several years.

 4. San Pedro

 You can find it in many coffee shops in Puerto Rico.
-It comes from the mountains of Jayuya for more than four generations.
-It is one of the sweetest coffees you will find on the island, with options flavored with sage and rosemary.
+Its hacienda resides on the mountains of Jayuya and is four generations old.
+They produce one of the sweetest coffee on the island, offering flavored varieties with sage and rosemary.